StrikingLoo/strikingloo.github.io/wiki/early-modern-england.md

 ---
 layout: post
 date: 2022-12-02
-title: "Early Modern England, Yale MOOC with Keith E. Wrightson"
+title: "Early Modern England, Yale History MOOC with Keith E. Wrightson"
 tags: history, notes, 16th-17th century England, English history, Cromwell
-description: "Notes and excerpts from 'Early Modern England', a Yale MOOC with Keith E. Wrightson.
-Ongoing."
+description: "Notes and excerpts from 'Early Modern England', a Yale History MOOC with Keith E. Wrightson."
-abstract: "Notes and excerpts from 'Early Modern England', a Yale MOOC with Keith E. Wrightson.
-Ongoing."
+abstract: "Notes and excerpts from 'Early Modern England', a Yale History MOOC with Keith E. Wrightson."
 language: English
-importance: 3
+importance: 5
 ---

+I took this course from December 2nd 2022 to January 1st 2023.
+I watched through the whole playlist but did not read (nor did I have access to, I think) the supplementary material or handouts.
+All in all a great resource, which gave me a better picture of what early modern English society and culture looked like.
+I especially enjoyed the more general lectures about society at large, more than those focused on successions of events.
+The Elizabethan era with its intricate plots and intelligence, and the Glorious Revolution with a crash course on how to form a functioning Republic were amazing.
+I like seeing the story of how sometimes, even if unfrequently, centrists actually succeed.

 ## Demographics (Lecture 2)
 England in the 1520s had \~2.4M people.
 2% were nobles (peers and gentry, who lived off rents), <10% lived in towns, <5% in towns with >5000 inhabitants.
 Commons could be yeomen (substantial tenant farmers), freeholders or husbandmen (with enough land to support their family, but relying on family labor), tradesmen and craftsmen (ale brewers to smiths), and cottagers or laborers who lived off wages, though complete dependence on wages for survival was uncommon.